Combinatorics of Cremona monomial maps: Application to Cremona maps

 Namely, consider the Cremona map $G=(x_1x_2^{d-1},x_2^d,x_1^{d-1}x_3)$.
 Again, one finds straightforwardly that $H^{d-1}G$ is defined by $x_1^dx_2^{d(d-1)}, x_1^{d-1}x_2^{(d-1)^2+d}x_2^d, x_1^{d-1}x_2^{d(d-1)}x_3$; canceling the $\gcd$ $x_1^{d-1}x_2^{d(d-1)}$ yields the identity map $(x_1,x_2,x_3)$.

 $\bullet$ The monomial maps $S$ and $H$ ``nearly'' commute; actually they are conjugate by a transposition.

 This is once more straightforward: the general composites $SH^{d-1}$ and $H^{d-1}S$ are defined, respectively, by $x_1^d, x_1x_2^{d-2}x_3, x_2^{d-1}x_3$ and $x_1x_2^{d-1}, x_1x_2^{d-2}x_3, x_3^d$ and these are the same up to transposing $x_1$ and $x_3$ and the extreme terms.
 This means that they are conjugate by a transposition.
-It has as a consequence that the subgroup of the Cremona group of $\pr^2$ generated by $S$ and $H$ is Abelian up to free product with suitable permutation subgroups.
+It has as a consequence that the subgroup of the Cremona group of $\pr^2$ generated by $S$ and $H$ is Abelian up to free product with the symmetric group $S_3$ (cf. \cite[p.~1672]{Kor}).

 \begin{lemma} Let $F$ be a plane Cremona map of degree $d$ of the form $F=(x_1^{a_1}x_2^{a_2},x_2^{b_2}x_3^{b_3},x_1^{c_1}x_3^{c_3})$.
 Then, up to permutation of the source $($variables$)$ and the target $($monomials$)$, $F$ is one of the following two kinds: